 For example, a new facility can have positive economic impacts in a region related to both construction and ongoing operations.
 Once a new facility is operational, a business will spend money directly on certain items such as payroll and purchases of other goods and services.
 These initial expenditures set in motion additional spending creating a ripple effect through a region's economy (called multiplier effect).
 These effects are generally categorized as direct, indirect, or induced effects.
 Increased demand for a product leads to a direct effect on the economy when a firm increases its output.
 Increased output by that same firm requires more inputs, which leads to an indirect effect on the economy.
-As a result of the direct and indirect effects on the economy increases, resulting in more spending, and this is the induced effect.
+As a result of the direct and indirect effects on the economy, the level of household income throughout the economy increases, resulting in more spending, and this is the induced effect.